Historically, corporations used the goal setting for two primary purposes:

 Instead of having the OKRs and performance reviews tightly coupled, separate them as much as possible.
 OKR cycles and salary review cycles should have different cadence.
 Laszlo Bock, in his book "Work Rules!" suggests making at least 1-month gap between OKR review and performance reviews.
 By creating this gap, you'd allow your employees to focus on development, contribution, and collaboration during the OKR meetings, and take away salary and status concerns.

 Of course, you cannot separate OKRs from Performance Reviews completely.
 Moreover, we believe that you SHOULD take OKRs into account during the employee performance reviews.
 However, make it only one of the sources to evaluate the performance, and by far not the main one.
-And take into account many other factors when evaluation OKR completion score:
+And take into account many other factors when evaluating OKR completion score:

 No formulas can take into account all the factors that determine the contribution of each team member.
 Moreover, even if you could create such a method, it would become outdated in a few months.
 Don't waste time and effort trying to develop such formulas, and rely more on the peer and manager feedback for evaluating performance.